- Patients and Visitors

 Know About Your Insurance Policy

-Prior to your hospital visit, you should confirm that your insurance plan is accepted at our Lifespan hospitals.
+Prior to your hospital visit, you should confirm that your insurance plan is accepted at Lifespan hospitals.
 We participate in most major insurance plans.

 Once you confirm that your insurance is accepted, you should call your insurance company to make sure your specific services will be covered.
 It's important to know which charges your insurance company will pay and which ones will be your responsibility.